 Will the institution's financial management procedures and resources provide a stable learning environment to ensure that students can complete their degree program?
 Do the institution's planning mechanisms assist in this endeavour?
+Relevant organizational assessment standard:

 ■ #6 - Financial planning and resources